Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

 $\ref{enu: Ex2}.\Leftarrow\ref{enu: prop}.$: Assume for contradiction that there exists $i,j \in N$, $x_{-j} \in \dom X_j$ and a strategy profile $(\bar{x}_j,x_{-j}) \in \res{\Pre{i}}{x_{-j}} \setminus \res{\Pre{j}}{x_{-j}}$.
 By $(\bar{x}_j,x_{-j}) \in \Pre{i}$ we may infer that $x_i \in \conv(X_i(\bar{x}_j,x_{-ij}))$ and $(\bar{x}_j,x_{-ij})\in \dom X_i$.
 Subsequently by \ref{enu: prop}., $\bar{x}_j \in \conv(X_j(x_{-j}))$ since $x_{-j}\in \dom X_j$.
 This implies $(\bar{x}_j,x_{-j}) \in \Pre{j}$ which contradicts our assumption. \end{proof}

-From the proof follows directly the following necessary condition for $I$ to be $k$-restrictive-closed. \begin{lemma} If $I$ is $k$-restrictive-closed, then the union of the prescribed strategy sets over all players equals the $\convk$-hull of $\Stra$:
+From the proof follows directly the following necessary condition for $I$ to be $k$-restrictive-closed. \begin{lemma} If $I$ is $k$-restrictive-closed, then the union of the prescribed strategy sets over all players equals the $\convk$-hull of $\Stra$, i.e. $\convk(\Stra)= \mycup_{i\in N} \Pre{i}$. \end{lemma}